zoot101/snapraid-daily/README.md

 The default is empty, whereby no emails are sent.

 See the notes provided in the docs directory here to set up the email notifications.
-Two sample configs are provided along with instructions on how to set them up.
+Three sample configs are provided along with instructions on how to set them up.

 * Gmail via App Passwords
 * Outlook via Oauth2
+* Gmail via Oauth2

 https://github.com/zoot101/snapraid-daily/tree/main/docs/muttrc-examples